evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/socket.rst

 .. function:: inet_ntoa(packed_ip)

-   Convert a 32-bit packed IPv4 address (a :term:`bytes-like object` four bytes in length) to its standard dotted-quad string representation (for example, '123.45.67.89').
+   Convert a 32-bit packed IPv4 address (a bytes object four characters in length) to its standard dotted-quad string representation (for example, '123.45.67.89').
 This is useful when conversing with a program that uses the standard C library and needs objects of type :c:type:`struct in_addr`, which is the C type for the 32-bit packed binary data this function takes as an